Azure/azure-powershell/src/Compute/Compute/help/Update-AzVM.md

 ```

 ### -IfNoneMatch
+Used to make a request conditional for the GET and HEAD methods.
+The server will only return the requested resources if none of the listed ETag values match the current entity.
+Used to make a request conditional for the GET and HEAD methods.
+The server will only return the requested resources if none of the listed ETag values match the current entity.
 Set to '*' to allow a new record set to be created, but to prevent updating an existing record set.
 Other values will result in error from server as they are not supported.

 ```yaml
 Type: System.String